ehrpg/qstar/docs/index.md

 modifiers can be spend on either extra normal (1 modifier per point) or critical damage (1 modifier per two points).

+#### Lockpicking #### {.dt}

+is used for opening closed locks.
+Some doors cannot be lockpicked, some may require additional tools such as special lockpicking tools, others can be used by opened *by hand*.
+The skill assumes, that the character has simple, improvised tools to pick locks.
+Lockpicking is also used to break into objects such as safes.

 #### Piloting #### {.dt}

 is used to pilot any air or space borne vehicle.
 It's also used in vessel combat